pnnl/mercat/README.md

  * -t [T]      Trimmomatic options
  * -h, --help  show this help message

 By default mercat assumes that inputs provided is one of ['.fa', '.fna', '.ffn', '.fasta']

-> Example: To compute all 3-mers:
-            mercat -i test.fa -k 3 -n 8 -c 10 -p
+> Example: To compute all 3-mers, run `mercat -i test.fa -k 3 -n 8 -c 10 -p`

+ The above command:
-- Runs prodigal on test.fa, then runs mercat on the resulting protein file.
+* Runs prodigal on `test.fa`, then runs mercat on the resulting protein file.
-- Results are stored in input-file-name.csv and input-file-name_summary.csv
+* Results are generally stored in input-file-name_{protein|nucleotide}.csv and input-file-name_{protein|nucleotide}_summary.csv
-   (test.csv and test_summary.csv in the above example)
+   * `test_protein.csv` and `test_protein_summary.csv` in this example
-- test.csv contains kmer count for kmers in individual sequences
+* `test_protein.csv` contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for individual sequences.
-- test_summary.csv contains kmer count for all unique kmers across all sequences in the sample test.fa
+* `test_protein_summary.csv` contains kmer frequency count, pI, Molecular Weight, and Hydrophobicity metrics for all unique kmers across all sequences in `test.fa`
+* `test_protein_diversity_metrics.txt` containing the alpha diversity metrics.

 Other usage examples:
 ---------------------